The Fourth of July Sales That Are Actually Worth Shopping

 Club Monaco: Get an additional 60% off all sale items, including outerwear, tees, and shoes.
 Note: Club Monaco rarely has sale-on-sale markdowns as good as this.

+Dermstore: The site's big 4th of July sale has been extended through 7/8, giving you even more time to nab discounts up to 20% on brands like EltaMD, Dermalogica, Skinceuticals, Skinmedica, and many more.
+Use the code FOURTH at checkout.

+Emirates: Planning a trip?
+The airline is having a huge fare sale right now with prices as low as $550 round trip.

-Hotels.com: Thinking about booking a trip?
-Rates on select hotels will be slashed up to 40% off on the travel website until 7/9.
+Hotels.com: Rates on select hotels will be slashed up to 40% off on the travel website until 7/9.

 Lands End: You can get 50% off all swim and related products from now until 7/4, as well as 40% off full-price styles on the site.